wjudho/wjudho/Data Science Roadmap.md

 The second problem arise.
 There are far too many variation in using operators `(*/+-)`.
 Do I have to remember all of those calculations exercise? on the other hand Machine Learning in itself has far too many algorithm to study, it doesn't stop there, when pre-built algorithm proved to be inadequate, Data Scientist will actually built their own equation and using it as a model for their machine learning algorithm.

 > That thought lead me to think: "is tutorial enough ?"
+What's the different between tutorial and course?

 **Think for a second!**